Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents

 \subsection{Heterogeneous Investor Portraits}

 For each target startup, we construct a real-time, heterogeneous profile of its potential investors.
-The candidate investor set is constructed based on the following rule: \textbf{We randomly sample $k$ individuals from the union of the startup's historical investors and their past co-investment partners.} Based on this candidate set, we generate detailed investor profiles and simulate their behavior through a role-playing agent architecture.
+The candidate investor set is constructed based on the following rule: \textbf{We randomly sample $k$ individuals from the union of the startup's historical investors and their past co-investment partners.} Empirically, 77.35\% of investors in new financing rounds originate from this group in our dataset.
+Based on this candidate set, we generate detailed investor profiles and simulate their behavior through a role-playing agent architecture.
 Each agent represents a distinct investor persona, offering differentiated analysis and decision-making support.
 This profiling system is highly extensible and can integrate data from multiple sources, such as demographic information, professional experience, and past investment records.
 Each investor profile includes the following core components: